joshgreenberg8/sprint-4-project/README.md

 * As player rating increases, fewer games are ended in the earlier rounds.

 * As player rating increases beyond 2000, there is a noticeable taper that also reduces games with higher relative turn counts.
+The mean looks to be around 50 turns.

 * As skill level increases, the ratio of resignations to checkmates also increases.